telerik/kendo-ui-builder/docs/extension-points/custom-templates/index.md

 ---
 title: Overview
 page_title: Overview - Custom Templates - Kendo UI Builder
-description: ""
+description: "Learn how to customize the views and components by using the custom templates that are supported by the Kendo UI Builder."
 slug: customtemplates_kuib
 position: 1
 ---

 # Custom Templates Overview

+For both the AngularJS and Angular frameworks, the Builder supports the [custom views]({% slug customviews_kuib %}) and [custom components]({% slug customcomponents_kuib %}) templates.

-All custom templates (views and components) reside in the `templates` folder at the application root folder.
-The structure is the following:
+All custom templates reside in the `templates` folder at the root application level.

+* `<view_name>` or `<component_name>` represent the names of the selected view or component.
+* The Builder utilizes the EJS templating engine and generates the `.ejs` files.
+For more information, refer to the [official EJS diocumentation](http://ejs.co/).

 ```
 templates/